ScottKirvan/GitHubDHC/README.md

 5. Click the reset button for the **Accent color**, and set your preferred **Zoom level**.
 6. That's it!
 You're set up - Enjoy!

+## Theme Settings
+Theme settings can be found in the [Style Settings](https://github.com/mgmeyers/obsidian-style-settings) plugin.

+Current settings include:
+- Header colors
+- On/Off kanban styles
+- On/Off callout styles
+- Colorblind colorscheme variants

-## Contributing
+## Feedback
 For any bugs or ideas for new features, please submit a [New Issue](https://github.com/ScottKirvan/GitHubDHC/issues) .
 The best way to contribute directly is to make the changes yourself and submit them as a [New Pull Request](https://github.com/ScottKirvan/GitHubDHC/pulls).
-Thank you!
+Have a quesiton?
+Join the [Obsidian Members Group (OMG)](https://discord.gg/obsidianmd) Discord server - I'm @cptvideo - reach out and say, "hi!" 👋

 ## Credits
 A huge thank you and all creds due to  [@krios2146](https://github.com/krios2146) and his [Obsidian GitHub Theme](https://github.com/krios2146/obsidian-theme-github).

 Vladimir Kidyaev (2022-2023)
 Scott Kirvan (2023)

-## Contact
-Feel free to reach out to me on the [Obsidian Members Group (OMG)](https://discord.gg/obsidianmd) Discord server - I'm @cptvideo

 Project Link:  https://github.com/ScottKirvan/GitHubDHC
 If you're writing markdown, and not using *Obsidian*, check it out:  https://obsidian.md/